 According to Ellison, this move would enable up to 60 million Americans to claim the credit, versus the 43 million that currently take the mortgage interest deduction.
 According to the bill, converting the deduction to a credit would also generate $196 billion in tax revenue over the next ten years.
 Ellison has proposed redirecting this money towards expanding the Low Income Housing Tax Credit and low-income housing programs.

 Capping the Deduction

 Another option involves keeping the deduction but capping it, which could increase tax revenue and also stimulate the housing market by encouraging more potential homeowners to buy.
-Currently, homeowners can claim the deduction for as many years as they pay interest on their mortgage debt.
+Currently, homeowners can claim the deduction for as many years as they pay interest on their mortgage liability.
 Putting a cap on how long taxpayers can claim the deduction would increase tax revenues in the long run and it also has the potential to spur the housing market.
 For example, Congress could choose to limit the deduction to the first five years of home ownership, which can be renewed with every home purchase.
 This means that the deduction would be available to both first-time home-buyers and existing homeowners who decide to upgrade or downsize their homes.

 Eliminating the Deduction for Certain Homeowners

 A final option is to eliminate the mortgage interest deduction entirely for certain taxpayers.
 President Obama has proposed phasing out the deduction for homeowners above the 28 percent income tax bracket.
 Eliminating the deduction for higher-income earners would certainly free up tax revenue but it would also result in higher taxes overall for ineligible homeowners.
 Depending on your income bracket, it could end up costing you hundreds or even thousands of dollars more in taxes each year.

 What Changes Mean for Taxpayers